paulin/mattpaulin/index.markdown

 ## Ministry of Product

 My consulting practice is [Ministry of Product](https://ministryofproduct.com).
-I work with founders and executives who want to turn their vision into working software — embedding as a product partner, not a distant advisor.
+I work with founders and executives who want to turn their vision into working software — embedding as a product partner.

 Recent products in market: [TrueUp](https://trueup.pro) (remote expert video for the trades), [SoundPoints](https://soundpoints.com) (location-based audio experiences), and [FortunateMatch](https://fortunatematch.com) (AI-powered event networking).